-Sampling and Reporting Frequency was retained from previous permit, with the exception of Flow.
-Flow sampling has been reduced to quarterly to coincide with other effluent parameter sampling.
+Sampling and Reporting Frequency was retained from previous permit.
+Quarterly frequencies are appropriate for facilities of this size.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.

 Sampling Type Justification:

 As per 10 CSR 20-7.015, BOD5 and TSS test samples collected for mechanical plants shall be a 24 hour composite sample.
 Due to the small size of this facility this composite sample shall be made up from a minimum of four grab samples collected within a 24-hour period with a minimum of two hours between each grab sample.
 Grab samples, however, must be collected for pH, Ammonia as N, and E. coli.
 This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
 As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.